|Swap Coordinator:||littlepinecone (contact)|

 Still not sure if your art skills are good enough to participate?
 Don’t be.
 My art skills are pretty much at stick figure level, and will probably require a caption.
 This is basically just something kind of fun (or funny?) to tuck your stickers in with.
 On the opposite side of the spectrum, if you are super artsy and want to create a masterpiece, that would be awesome too!
 I’m sure it will be fully enjoyed by whoever receives it.

 So...in with your sketch, you’ll need to tuck in a sheet of stickers.
 The sticker rules are the same as usual.
-A full sheet of stickers, not cut up.
+A full sheet of stickers, not cut up, not folded.
 Nice, new stickers only.
 No reward, kiddie (Dora, Frozen, etc), or alphabet stickers, unless your partner specifically requests those in their profile.
 If the sticker sheets are very small (4”x4” or smaller) then send 2 sheets.
 Stickers should be dime sized or bigger.
 Stickers are sender’s choice.
 So you cannot rate down if you don’t like the stickers your partner sent.
 If they don’t float your boat, you can always pass them on in the next round.

 Rating: if your partner sends some sort of art (or attempt at art, like mine will be), sent it on time, and included and a sheet (or two) of stickers that meet the requirements, then you must rate them as a 5.
 If you really like the stickers, or the artwork, then a heart is up to you.